stoplightio/docs/articles/testing/continuous-integration.md

 Contract testing is when Prism acts as a gateway between the client and a target upstream server.
-When Prism receives a request, it forwards it to the upstream server and validates the server response conforms to the provided OpenAPI specification.
+When Prism receives a request, it forwards it to the upstream server and validates that the server response conforms to the provided OpenAPI specification.
 This form of testing is useful for:

 * Verifying a _server_ implementation to ensure all _responses_ meet the